-In accordance with the Superannuation Schemes Act 1989, the Authority states that to the best of its knowledge and belief, for the financial year ended 30 June 2012:
+In accordance with the Superannuation Schemes Act 1989, the Authority states that to the best of its knowledge and belief, for the financial year ended 30 June 2013:

-All contributions required to be made to the Fund, under the GSF Act, have been made or accrued.

-All benefits required to be paid from the Fund under the GSF Act have been paid.

-Due to the partially funded nature of the GSF Schemes, the market value of assets did not match the accrued benefit liability of the Fund by \$11,062 million (2011: \$9,096 million).
+- On the basis of evidence available, all contributions required to be made to the Fund, in accordance with the GSF Act, have been made or accrued. - All benefits required to be paid from the Fund under the GSF Act have been paid. - Due to the partially funded nature of the GSF Schemes, the market value of assets did not match the accrued benefit liability of the Fund by \$10,476 million (2012: \$11,062 million).
 The deficiency is covered by Section 95 of the GSF Act, which requires the Minister of Finance to appropriate funds from public money to meet the annual deficiency in payments from the Fund.